 "Freedom is only in the kingdom of dreams."

 Another beautiful expression is Frank recalling Vyvyan saying he had wanted to:

 "Disappear without leaving a ripple on the surface of the pool."

 However it is in its lighter style that this really excels.
 There are so many great characters.
 Aston bamboozles Frank with his Latin expressions and is a real eccentric.
 Sir John is the epitome of the "stiff upper lip" and is another wonderfully weird figure, albeit a rather less endearing one.
 It is clear that he regards Aston's interest in his son as homosexual but of course such a "gentleman" would never say so directly!
-Lady Reveldale is also a very straight-laced person who tries to make Frank's job very difficult before easing-up and helping him out.
+Lady Reveldale is also a very strait-laced person who tries to make Frank's job very difficult before easing-up and helping him out.

 There are three great cameo roles.
 On arriving at Oxford Marker meets a good-humoured former friend of Vyvyan who has a good-natured envy of the latter's effortless success.
 More impressive still is another friend, Millie Chandler, a dental hygienist who is enigmatic, authoritative but rather cold.
 Finally is a final contact, Carol, a rather seductive "hostess" who charms Frank, thinking him a client before offering some useful insights on Vyvyan.

 Plenty of insights over the breakfast